HTTP/2

 $ swift apache validate

-The Swift Apache build environment looks sound.
+swift-driver version: 1.45.2 The Swift Apache build environment looks sound.

-srcroot: /Users/helge/tmp/tests/mods_helloworld
+srcroot: /Users/helge/tmp/mods_helloworld

 module: mods_helloworld